 Previously I was professor at the Department of Political Science, Lund University (2012-2014), Visiting Professor, Department of Political Science and International Relations, University of Oxford (2013), Wallenberg Postdoctoral Fellow on Environment and Sustainability, Laboratory for Energy and Environment, Massachusetts Institute of Technology (2002-2004).

-At the Institute for Futures Studies I participate in the research project: Climate ethics and future generations.
+At the Institute for Futures Studies I am the principal investigator for the project Transformative partnerships for sustainable development and participate in Climate ethics and future generations.

 J. Tallberg, K. Bäckstrand and J. Scholte (eds.)
 (2018) Legitimacy in Global Governance.
 Sources, Processes, and Consequences.
 Oxford: Oxford University Press.